ashishjoon19/Deadlock-Detection/README.md

 Navigate to the Project Directory:

-Change into the project directory:cd deadlock-handling
+Change into the project directory:cd Deadlock-Guard